HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 ## Expired content

 When content expires as part of a workflow, an additional action in the workflow can trigger a deletion of the content as well.
 If the additional action was not done and a lot of expired content still exists, they can accumulate.
-Use the following sample JSP to clean up drafts that are no longer needed.
-You can adjust the JSP to go against different libraries and to have a "last changed" check.
+Use the following sample JSP file to clean up drafts that are no longer needed.
+You can adjust the file to go against different libraries and to have a "last changed" check.

 Download the file [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip).
 The sample JSP file is `purgeDrafts.jsp` located in the wcm_maintenance folder.

 ## Published projects

-While there is not an out-of-the-box tool to delete published projects, you can use [WCM API](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html){target="_blank"} to delete published projects.
+While there is no out-of-the-box tool to delete published projects, you can use [WCM API](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html){target="_blank"} to delete published projects.
 In the WCM Authoring portlet, Project View All Published projects can be displayed and deleted.

 You can also configure a utility to run in the background to delete published projects.
 For more information, see [Configuring Web content cleanup tasks](../manage_content/wcm_configuration/wcm_adm_tools/wcm_config_clean_tasks.md).